 But at the same time, I’m adjusting to vulnerable emotions or raw truth that might surface from the interviewee.
 This means I’m conscious of the need to build and maintain trust.
 All the while, i’m on the alert for fresh revelations that might be news.

-Of course, I might have expectations of how things will go or what I want to accomplish.
+With practice over the years, interviewing transformed me from an insecure, shy, young woman into someone who just loves meeting people.
+Of course, I still might have expectations of how things will go or what I want to accomplish.
 But interviews rarely go the way I expect.
 Dealing with real people in real life means anything can – and will – happen.

 Define the interview: Even when you’re dealing with people who know you, they still do NOT know exactly what you want.
-So whether with strangers or trusted sources, pitch your intentions simply and clearly.
+So whether with strangers, family members or trusted sources, pitch your intentions simply and clearly.
 People need boundaries.
 It helps them to feel safe: I’m doing a story on marijuana use and have a few questions.
 I don’t need to quote you by name.
 This will only take 10 minutes of your time.